 \subsection{Results and Discussion}

-The mean (across users) classification accuracy and mean ITR with the standard errors are reported for the signal duration $T$ in the range $T \in \{0.2,0.4,\dots,1.0\}$.
+The mean (across users) classification accuracy and ITR with the standard errors are reported for the signal duration $T$ in the range $T \in \{0.2,0.4,\dots,1.0\}$.
 Also, $0.5$ seconds of gaze shift time that exists in both datasets is taken into account when calculating ITR.
 In all of the methods, a pre-determined set of $9$ channels (Pz, PO3, PO5, PO4, PO6, POz, O1, Oz, and O2) are used from the occipital and parietal regions.

-The results presented in Fig. \ref{fig:bench_res} and Fig. \ref{fig:beta_res} show that our method significantly outperforms the other methods by achieving $201.15$ bits/min and $145.02$ bits/min maximum ITRs on the benchmark and BETA datasets, respectively.
+{The results presented in Figures \ref{fig:bench_res} and \ref{fig:beta_res} demonstrate that our method significantly outperforms competing approaches, achieving maximum ITRs of $201.15$ bits/min and $145.02$ bits/min on the benchmark and BETA datasets, respectively.
 These figures also present the pre-trained model performance to illustrate the improvement provided by our adaptation algorithm.
-The second-best performance is achieved by the OACCA method which achieves $183.92$ bits/min on the benchmark and $141.80$ bits/min on BETA.
-Our method's superiority is more pronounced when the signal (stimulation) duration is shorter (i.e. $0.2$, $0.4$, $0.6$ seconds).
-For instance, with $T=0.4$ seconds, we achieve $148.72$ bits/min (benchmark) and $100.81$ bits/min ITR (BETA) whereas the closest performance among compared methods is $64.72$ bits/min (Adaptive-C3A) for the benchmark dataset and $39.50$ bits/min (OACCA on BETA).
+The second-best performance is achieved by the OACCA method, which attains $183.92$ bits/min on the benchmark dataset and $141.80$ bits/min on BETA.
+Our method's superiority over other source-free domain adaptation methods becomes more pronounced with shorter signal durations (i.e., $0.2$, $0.4$, and $0.6$ seconds).
+For instance, at $T=0.4$ seconds, our method achieves $148.72$ bits/min (benchmark) and $100.81$ bits/min (BETA), while the best-performing competing source-free domain adaptation method reaches only $64.72$ bits/min (Adaptive-C3A on benchmark) and $39.50$ bits/min (OACCA on BETA).
 However, the domain generalization approach (ensemble of DNNs~\cite{our_ensemble}) shows better performance at $0.2$ seconds and comparable performance at $0.4$ seconds, particularly on the BETA dataset.
 This difference likely arises from the relatively poor signal quality under these conditions, which can negatively affect both pseudo-label quality and neighbor selection in our adaptation framework.
 These findings suggest that combining the ensemble of DNNs with our proposed adaptation algorithm may yield further improvements, highlighting a promising direction for future research.
-To our knowledge, these performance figures are the best achieved results in our method's category of user independent methods (those which do not require calibration) in the literature (cf. Section \ref{sec:related_work}).
+To our knowledge, these performance figures represent the best achieved results among user-independent methods (those requiring no calibration) in the literature (cf. Section \ref{sec:related_work}).
 Furthermore, our adaptation algorithm improves the maximum ITR of the pre-trained DNN by $62.81\%$ (from $123.54$ to $201.15$ bits/min) on the benchmark dataset and by $62.55\%$ (from $89.21$ to $145.02$ bits/min) on the BETA dataset.
 Appendix Figs.~\ref{fig:bench_box_plots} and \ref{fig:beta_box_plots} provide side-by-side box plots summarizing per-participant performance across signal lengths (medians and IQRs) for all methods, complementing the results reported here.
 Also note that the top-of-panel symbols denote the results of statistical analyses, specifically paired $t$-tests with Bonferroni thresholds, with further details provided in Sec.~\ref{sec:statistic_analysis}.}